-We asked a few of our fellow Nomads what tips they would give to first-time travelers going to Aotearoa.
+What is New Zealand best known for?
+Stunning scenery and changeable weather, to name a few.
+We asked our fellow Nomads what tips they would give to first-time travelers going to Aotearoa.

-Josh Steinitz from NileGuide says the strength of the sun surprised him, "Especially at high altitudes and on the North Island, so always wear sun block even if it's a cloudy day."
+The strength of the sun in New Zealand may surprise you, especially at high altitudes and on the North Island, so always wear sun block even if it's a cloudy day.

 While New Zealand is in the deep southern hemisphere, Auckland is on the 36th parallel south of the equator.
 So when thinking about the sun and weather, think of cities on the 36th parallel north of the equator – places you're probably more familiar with, such as Malaga in Spain, Tunis the Tunisian capital, and San Luis Obispo in California.

 Nobody tells you about the sand flies.
 These pesky insects will swarm on you in the summer, especially on the South Island on the west coast in places like Milford and Doubtful Sound.
 Make sure to bring plenty of strong bug spray, or purchase some before you leave civilization to head out back-country camping and hiking.

 It's a good idea to layer up in the evenings, cover your arms and legs, put socks on, and spray everywhere else with insect repellant.
 Do not underestimate these tiny pests.

 Remember to look right before crossing the street.
 In big cities like Auckland, there are often reminders on the curb telling tourists that traffic is coming from the opposite direction to what they're probably used to.
 But, in case the sign isn't there to save you, always look to your right.